dprails/pki-tools/README.md

 # pki-tools
 Docker image containing handy script for creating TLS keys.
 These keys should be used for development purposes only

+# pki-scripts
+These scripts were shamelessly taken from https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts

 # Creating TLS keys
 1. shell into container